a-castellano/hugo_blog/content/posts/My-marvelous-adventures-with-Docker-Part-II.md

 This Docker file will create a new image **FROM** our archonweb:latest current image, it will update our packages (using **RUN** Docker will execute commands inside our image).
 The Dockerfile defines the open ports that will be open too.
 Finally, tt sets the image command for starting apache2 when the container starts.

-Build the image form using dockerfile
+Build the image form using Dockerfile
 ``` bash
 docker build -t YOUR_USERNAME/archonweb:v2 .
 docker images